 The word industrial may conjure up images of metallic machinery, iron, steel and steam.
 The term is also strongly associated with burning fossil fuels for energy.
 Igniting these long-buried materials was how humans powered the heavy machinery that built the industrial revolution, after all.

-So quite naturally, many people assume that industrial composting involves big machines that require lots of energy.
+So quite naturally, many people assume that industrial composting involves big steampunk-style machines that burn lots of energy.

 But the term industrial has other meanings.
 One of them is simply large-scale.
 The industrial revolution was all about the upscaling of manufacturing.
 And this increase in scale happened via the development of new factories and machines.
 Humans went from making things using handicraft to something exponentially bigger.

 And today, when we say something is happening on an industrial scale, we mean a large scale.

 This aspect of scale is what’s most relevant when talking about industrial composting.
 It is composting that happens on a larger scale than home composting.

 Large-scale composting involves large piles.
 And turning these piles to aerate them is often done with machinery.
 But it can also be done by hand with a spade, as pointed out to us by composter Emile Fourie from YWaste.
 In other words, the machines are not essential.
 It is completely possible to carry out large-scale composting without any machines at all.

 The tiny part of composting

 Interestingly, the composting process itself happens on a very micro scale.
 The workers actually breaking down the organic matter are tiny microbes: bacteria and fungi.
 Most are too small to see with the naked eye.
 Yet a billion microbes can be present in a single teaspoon of soil.